Send the link below via email or IMCopy

 Explain the differences in demographic, feasibility, and psychographic studies

-Describe how competition can influence a restaurant's menu listings.
+Describe the difference between direct and indirect competition and how competition can influence a restaurant's menu listings.

 Differentiate between the popularity of certain foods among age groups, ethnic origins, education, occupation, and income.